CPAForgeThe tools desk

 Frequently asked questions

-- If you're entering numbers frequently — payroll runs, journal entries, invoice line items — yes.
+If you're entering numbers frequently — payroll runs, journal entries, invoice line items — yes.
 Touch-typing the number row is 20–30% slower for most people than 10-key entry on a numpad.
-A $20–30 keypad recovers hours of entry time per month and costs about 15 minutes of billable time.
+A keypad recovers hours of entry time per month and pays for itself within the first afternoon of use.

 Related guides